-If the contract is entered into on or after January 30, 2022, or the contract is renewed or extended (e.g., an option is exercised) on or after January 30, 2022: Executive Order 14026 generally applies to the contract.
-The contractor must pay all covered workers at least \$17.20 per hour (or the applicable wage rate listed on this wage determination, if it is higher) for all hours spent performing on the contract in 2024.
-If the contract was awarded on or between January 1, 2015 and January 29, 2022, and the contract is not renewed or extended on or after January 30, 2022:
+If the contract is entered .
+Executive Order 14026

+into on or after January 30, generally applies to the

+2022, or the contract is contract.

+renewed or extended (e.g., an The contractor must pay

+option is exercised) on or all covered workers at

+after January 30, 2022: least \$17.20 per hour (or

+the applicable wage rate

+listed on this wage

+determination, if it is

+higher) for all hours

+spent performing on the

+contract in 2024.